Empirical Bayes estimation: When does $g$-modeling beat $f$-modeling in theory (and in practice)?: Regret bound

 Let us now discuss the connection of Theorem \ref{thm:regret_lower} to the existing literature.
 In the seminal paper \cite{jiang2009general}, the Gaussian analogue of the EB model was studied in detail.
 With $\reg^g_n(\mathcal{G})$ denoting the Gaussian analogue of the individual regret defined in (\ref{def:regret_minimax}) (see Appendix \ref{sec:gau_lower_bound} for precise definitions), it was proved there that

 where $c > 0$ is universal, and $C > 0$ only depends on $p$.
 In words, the first case of (\ref{ineq:gau_regret_upper}) studies the light-tailed setup (i.e., $G$ has a bounded support/subgaussian tail), and the second case studies the heavy-tailed setup.
-In addition to the EB setting, \cite[Theorem 5]{jiang2009general} also extended the bounds in (\ref{ineq:gau_regret_upper}) to the so-called compound setting.
+In addition to the EB setting, \cite[Theorem 5]{jiang2009general} also extended the bounds in (\ref{ineq:gau_regret_upper}) to the so-called compound setting with a slightly modified metric; we refer to Section \ref{sec:compound} (Theorem \ref{thm:npmle_compound}) for detailed definitions and results for the Poisson model in the compound setup.
 Up to logarithmic factors, the bound $n^{-1}(\log n)^5$ in the first case of (\ref{ineq:gau_regret_upper}) has been shown by \cite[Theorem 1]{polyanskiy2021sharp} to be minimax optimal.
 By adapting the proof of Theorem \ref{thm:regret_lower}, we show in Theorem \ref{thm:gau_regret_lower} that the second case of (\ref{ineq:gau_regret_upper}) is also minimax optimal up to logarithmic factors, thereby settling the optimality of (\ref{ineq:gau_regret_upper}) in the Gaussian EB model.
 It is worth noting that, in the Gaussian EB model, consistency of the individual regret is possible for all $p > 0$, as opposed to the threshold $p > 1$ in the Poisson case.

 In the Poisson EB model, the optimal rate of the individual regret was known for compactly supported or subexponential priors, where \cite[Theorem 2]{polyanskiy2021sharp} shows that the minimax individual regrets are $\Theta\big(n^{-1}(\log n/\log\log n)^2\big)$ and $\Theta\big(n^{-1}(\log n)^3\big)$, respectively.
 As a result, for these light-tailed priors, the total excess risk for estimating the $n$ parameters compared with the Bayes oracle is merely $\polylog(n)$.
 In contrast, Theorem \ref{thm:regret_lower} shows that for the heavy-tailed case of moment classes, the total regret is at least $\poly(n)$ which is tight as shown in the next section.
 Finally, we note that in all previous results, the optimal rate of the individual regret coincides with that of density estimation under $H^2$ (see the discussion after Theorem \ref{thm:density_lower}) up to logarithmic factors; this, after all, is not a universal phenomenon, as we show in this paper (comparing (\ref{ineq:density_minimax_rough}) and Theorem \ref{thm:regret_lower}).